syte/portal/readme.md

 4. The application should now be fully running.

 ## Testing
-To run tests go into the root of the client folder and type `yarn run test:unit`
+To run tests go into the root of the client folder and type `yarn run test:unit`.
+Currently only frontend tests exist.

 ## Images
 ![Alt text](images/portal-login.png "Login Page")